MiniCodeMonkey/Vagrant-LAMP-Stack/README.md

 # Vagrant LAMP stack for Laravel 4
-This is a work in progress.
+This is a work in progress, but a basic setup is ready now.

 ## Requirements:
 * [VirtualBox](https://www.virtualbox.org)